hubertrybka/vae-annealing/README.md

 An instance of Annealer is callable.
 Args:
- * kld (torch.tensor): Kullback–Leibler divergence loss (or any ohter loss object for which multiplication by a scalar is defined.
+ * kld (torch.tensor): Kullback–Leibler divergence loss (or any ohter loss object for which multiplication by a scalar is defined).

 Returns:
  * torch.tensor: KL divergence loss multiplied by the slope of the annealing function